 Figure 5.2.5.2-2: PDU Session establishment for C2 communication (separate PDU Sessions for UAV communication)

 1. The UAV initiates PDU Session establishment procedure for a DNN/S-NSSAI dedicated for connectivity to UAV-C. The UAV includes the pairing information as part of UAS container in the PDU Session establishment request.
 The USS may also use its locally configured pairing information for UAV - UAV-C pairing authorization.
 The pairing information includes the CAA-level UAV IDs of the requesting UAV and also includes identification information of UAV-C to pair if available.
 The UAS container may include other information such as Flight Authorization information.

-Editor's note: How the UAV indicates that the PDU session is for C2 communication is FFS.

-2. The SMF invokes the authorization procedure with the USS (via UAS-NF) as described in clause 5.2.3.
-The authorization request also includes a UAV address, i.e. IP address.
-The USS shall inform the SMF, through the UAS-NF as described in clause 5.2.3, the result of the authorization.
-If the pairing information is included in the authorization request, the authorization request is also used to request authorization to pair the UAV with UAV controller and the authorization response implicitly or explicitly indicates whether the UAV is allowed to be paired with the UAV controller.
-The USS determines remote identification and tracking information that may also include a new CAA-level UAV ID for the UAV during the pairing authorization procedure and send it together with the authorization result to the SMF.
-The SMF may receive authorization information for C2 from the USS and continues the PDU session establishment procedure.
-The authorization information includes UAV-C IP address.

-Editor's note: How the SMF determines pairing authorization is required is FFS.

-3.
+This step is the same as step 0 to 6 in figure 5.2.3.2-1 UUAA during PDU Session Establishment.

+2-3.
+These steps are the same as steps 7 and 8 in figure 5.2.3.2-1 UUAA during PDU Session Establishment.
+The Session_Notification_Start includes a UAV address, i.e. the PDU session IP address.

+4. The PDU Session Establishment procedure completes.

+5. Step 3 triggers the USS initiated PDU Session Modification, see figure 5.2.5.2-X, USS initiated PDU Session modification for C2 communication by invoking the Nnef_AFSessionWithQoS_Create request including USS Identity/AF Identifier, Transaction Reference ID, UAV-UAVC Pairing info/Flow description(s), QoS reference.
+In step 5e siganlling to (R)AN and UE is only performed if specific QoS is requested for the C2 Communication i.e. steps 4, 5, 6, 9 and 10 in TS23.502 [3] figure 4.3.3.2-1.